Pacific Center for Special Care

 Maureen Harrington MPH has more than 12 years of experience as a health educator and program manager in multiple healthcare settings at both state and local levels.
 Her expertise includes policy issues related to access to care, cancer control activities such as prevention and early detection, children's health issues, and community organizing.
 Currently, as Program Manager for the Pacific Center for Special Care, her focus is on oral health advocacy, policy reform, and community organizing for people with disabilities and frail older adults.

 Maysa Namakian MPH has an educational background in mathematics and public health.
 She has been involved in public health initiatives at an international non-profit organization, a statewide organization, and two California universities.
-With experience in evaluating homeless patients' dental care, she is dedicated to increasing the quality of life for underserved populations.
+With experience in evaluating homeless patients' dental care, she is dedicated to increasing the quality of life for underserved population

 Jesse Harrison Noonan 's passion for oral health as well as serving people with special healthcare needs brought her to University of the Pacific from Wisconsin.
 She previously served as a social worker for children with autism for a federal waiver program in Wisconsin, and completed a year of service through Americorps at Native American Health Center where she implemented the Virtual Dental Home in collaboration with the clinic.
 She looks forward to continuing to assist underserved populations in finding dental services within California.